emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 	:param bool canRead: Whether the file should have read permissions set from the program's point of view.
 	:param bool canWrite: Whether the file should have write permissions set from the program's point of view.
 	:returns: A reference to the new file.
-	:throws ERRNO_CODES.EIO:
-	:throws: if there is an invalid range or URL, or if synchronous binary XHRs have been disabled.